Electric Drive Cars

 How does a shopper discover a used EV's current range?
 Do not trust advertisements!
 Have the dealer (or private party owner) plug in the car until the battery is fully charged.
 Then read what the dashboard reports.
 While

-the dashboard displayed estimated range will vary depending on weather (range is lower in cold weather, and the range estimate computer takes this into account), how the car has been driven recently, and whether the car is set to "eco" mode (or equivalent).
+the dashboard displayed estimated range will vary depending on weather (range is lower in cold weather, and the range estimate computer takes this into account), how the car has been driven recently, and whether the car is set to "Eco" mode (or equivalent).
 The Leaf we bought showed 80 range miles at the dealer.
 Turns out that the car was not set to Eco mode.
-When we changed it to Eco, and first topped off the battery, it showed an estimated 85 mile range.
-We are happy with this purchase, for only $10,500 (less our trade-in).
+When we changed the drive mode to Eco, and first topped off the battery, it showed an estimated 85 mile range.
+We were happy with this purchase, for only $10,500 (less our trade-in).
+That is, happy until the battery "died".
+See EV and Hybrid Battery Life, below.

 2021 - WE PURCHASE A USED PLUG-IN HYBRID: We purchased a 2018 Chevy Volt for about half the cost of a new plug-in hybrid.
 We could not afford a new EV, nor a high mileage range / fast-charging used EV.
 Among plug-in hybrids, the Volt has a higher EPA estimated electric-only range (53 miles) than any other hybrid*.
 Interestingly, 2019 was the final production year for the Volt.
 I have had plenty of minor issues with my Volt, although none are with the battery, motor, or entire drive system.
 So in spite of the issues, I am happy because the 54 to 64 electric miles per charge means that I rarely use gasoline.
 Even on long vacation trips, while the drive is not entirely electric, I start fully charged (of course), charge up at the destination, and charge up again before heading home.

 EV and HYBRID BATTERY LIFE: About 6 months after we purchased the Nissan Leaf, the battery suddenly failed.
 It is under the original factory warranty (The U.S. requires that all hybrid and EV batteries be warranted for at least 8 years or 100,000 miles, whichever comes first).
 Nissan says that the battery cannot be fixed, and that they may not be able to replace it due to material and supply chain issues.
-They offered to buy the Leaf from us instead.
+They offered to buy the Leaf from us instead, and we took the buyout - which matched the price we paid for it.

 Due to this incident, I did more research on EV battery life and warranties.
 It is very rare for EV batteries to totally fail.
 The first generation Leaf batteries were not as well designed as modern EV batteries.
 If your battery is under warranty, there should be no big concerns.
 However, as the warranty period approaches its end, the resale value of the car will likely drop.
 There are extended warranty plans available for EVs; I suspect that they are fairly expensive.
 EV replacement batteries, installed, may run from around $8000 to $20,000 or more.
 It may be that the replacement cost will be more than the trade-in value of the vehicle at the time that the manufacturer's battery warranty expires.